 Drink lots of water.
-Water is essential to the proper function of every single part of our bodies, and drinking fluoridated water in particular helps keep teeth strong and resistant against cavities.
+Water is essential to the proper function of every single part of our bodies, and drinking fluoridated water, in particular, helps keep teeth strong and resistant against cavities.
 Sipping water after eating or drinking is also a great habit to get into - it helps rinse away food debris and sugars from your teeth.

 Eat plenty of fruits and veggies.
 Essential nutrients and powerful antioxidants in fruits, vegetables, legumes and nuts help our bodies’ ability to fight bacteria and inflammation, which helps protect teeth and gums.
 Plus, crunchy fruits and veggies like apples and carrots help scrub plaque from teeth and freshen breath.

-Smoke and tobacco use of ALL kinds has tremendous health risks to our mouth and bodies.
+Smoke and tobacco use of ALL kinds has tremendous health risks to our mouths and bodies.
 In the mouth alone, tobacco use hugely increases the risk of developing: stained teeth, bad breath, cavities, gum disease, tooth loss, and oral cancers.

-Oral health is a major component of overall health and wellness, and can also do a great deal to boost others’ perception of you as well as your self confidence.
-In 2022, make the resolution to have a healthier smile - and be rewarded for it with better health, wellness, self confidence and quality of life throughout the new year!
+Oral health is a major component of overall health and wellness, and can also do a great deal to boost others’ perception of you as well as your self-confidence.
+In 2022, make the resolution to have a healthier smile - and be rewarded for it with better health, wellness, self-confidence and quality of life throughout the new year!

 #newyearsresolutions #healthysmile #brush #floss #eathealthier #quitsmoking #breakbadhabits #healthylife #oralhealth #dentalcare #dentalhealth #dentistry #cosmeticdentist #generaldentist #familydentist #implantdentist #restorativedentist #bestdentist #seattlewa #zendentalcenter